Zero-viscosity Limit for Boussinesq Equations with Vertical Viscosity and Navier Boundary in the Half Plane

 In this paper we concentrate on investigating the strong $L^\infty$ zero-viscosity limit of the Boussinesq equations \eqref{eq1} with Navier boundary in $\mathbb{R}_+^2.$ To begin with, we construct an approximate solution with outer layer profile away from the boundary and inner layer profile near the boundary, using boundary layer expansion method.
 Due to the structure of the Navier boundary condition, we can derive an approximate solution with leading profile

 to characterize the singularity near the boundary as $\varp$ goes to zero.
 Here we can observe that the $H^2$ norm of $\bold{u}^\varp$ is not uniformly bounded.
-The study of zero-viscosity limit is then reduced to the stability analysis of the approximate solution and derive the uniform estimates on $[0, T]$ with $T$ independent of $\varp.$ If the expansion order is lager than or equal to two, we can prove the linear stability in the conormal Sobolev setting by taking advantage of the anisotropic Sobolev embedding inequality, since the first order derivatives of the inner layer profile are bounded.
+The study of zero-viscosity limit is then reduced to the stability analysis of the approximate solution and derive the uniform estimates on $[0, T]$ with $T$ independent of $\varp.$ If the expansion order is larger than or equal to two, we can prove the linear stability in the conormal Sobolev setting by taking advantage of the anisotropic Sobolev embedding inequality, since the first order derivatives of the inner layer profile are bounded.
 In the nonlinear stability analysis, we introduce an energy function for the perturbation equation around the approximate scheme, involving $L^ {\infty}$-norm of $\theta$ and $\bu$ and their derivatives, which is inspired by the remarkable work \cite{MR}.
-This will overcome the difficulties from nonlinearity with the help of $L^\infty-$estimates.
-More precisely, we deal with the ${L^\infty}$ estimates of the velocity $\bu$ in spirit of the remarkable $L^\infty$ estimates for incompressible Navier-Stokes equations in \cite{MR}, taking advantage of estimates on Green's function for the operator of an approximate equation.
+This will overcome the difficulties from nonlinearity with the help of a precise $L^\infty$ estimates.
+More precisely, we deal with the ${L^\infty}$ estimates of the velocity $\bu$ in spirit of the $L^\infty$ estimates for incompressible Navier-Stokes equations in \cite{MR}, taking advantage of estimates on Green's function for the operator of an approximate equation.
 However, to close the essential nonlinear estimates, a higher order conormal energy estimate is needed and the order of singularity will increase, compared with the linear argument.
 Here we can establish a uniform convergence estimate through improving the order of boundary layer expansion.
 Notice that the lack of horizontal dissipation can be handled owing to the divergence free condition and the boundary setting.
 Throughout our stability analysis, we can construct an approximate solution near the boundary with high accuracy.